FAFP / Foundation Committees

-NOMINATING COMMITTEE (Academy Strength) – Ajoy Kumar, MD, Chair
+NOMINATING COMMITTEE (Academy Strength) – Michelle Brandhorst, MD, Chair

 Charge: A Bylaws sanctioned committee of the Academy.
 It is responsible for vetting nominations of members to serve on the Board of Directors, Executive Officers, and Awards of Recognition for service.

 Commitment: Meets in person at Summer CME meeting and via conference calls as needed.

 PRACTICE ENHANCEMENT AND PATIENT SAFETY (PEPS) COMMITTEE (Practice Improvement) – Craig Levoy, MD, Chair

 Charge: Develops strategies and programming aimed at enhancing the practice of the specialty of family medicine.
 The committee reviews programs aimed at the interoperability and effectiveness of electronic health records, population health methodologies and other practice management improvements, improving the quality of care provided to the patients of Florida’s family physicians.

 Commitment: Meets via conference/in person 2 to 3 times per year as needed.

 RESIDENCY DIRECTOR’S COUNCIL (Academy Strength) – Wanda Cruz-Knight, MD, Chair